 10. Oslo Opera House

 What can be more picturesque than an opera house that’s perched on the edge of the Oslofjord?
-The Oslo Opera House is Norway’s newest and most beautiful landmark.
+The Oslo Opera House is Norway’s newest and most beautiful landmark, whether you’re in Oslo for 2 days or 2 hours, you need to make sure this is an essential stop on your itinerary.
 It was designed by architect, Jarmund/Vigsnæs Asker.

 I’ve always loved going to see live performances at the theatre, but I never imagined that one day I would have a chance to visit what has been called “the best new opera house in the world.”